QuinnDamerell/projects/docs/mix-tok.md

 ## Description

 MixTok was a brief project that leveraged Mixer.com’s clipping feature to create a TikTok‑style feed.
-Streamers saved and shared gameplay highlights as clips, which MixTok then indexed, ranked, and presented in a familiar swipeable interface.
+Streamers saved and shared gameplay highlights as clips, which MixTok indexed, ranked, and presented in a familiar swipeable interface.